 The Staffternship begins part-time upon acceptance to the program.
-When accepted, Faith Camp Staffterns are expected to work a minimal five hours a month remotely; it then begins in earnest on June 14th where Faith Camp Staffterns begin their Stafftern formation.
-From that date through the end of Faith Camp on July 26th, Staffterns will be living in community full time.
+When accepted, Faith Camp Staffterns are expected to work a minimal five hours a month remotely; it then begins in earnest on June 24th where Faith Camp Staffterns begin their Stafftern formation.
+From that date through July 29th, Staffterns will be living in community full time.

 All Faith Camp Staffterns are expected to have a spiritual support base who will support them in their ministry through prayer and fasting.
 Additionally, Staffterns are encouraged to find a financial support network for their ministry.
 Faith Camp will provide fundraising materials and a fundraising platform to each Stafftern to help him or her in the fundraising process.

 Staffterns are asked to raise no more than $3,250 for their commitment to Faith Camp (any money raised in excess will go to Faith Camp’s operational fund).
 Donations will be held by Family Missions Company until June 14th, at which point each Stafftern will incrementally receive the donations that (s)he has raised as a stipend (up to $3,000).
 Each Stafftern’s support base make it financially viable for that individual to serve in this role.